 A movie as prayer of anger and failed lamentation.
 The sound of metal only lasts for two and a half scenes so the movie is mostly the sound of acclimating to silence, deadened voices, and screechy outputs.
 Darius Marder employs a clever sound design that mimics what Ruben can and can’t hear, shutting off the noise or letting it traipse in intermittently as the character would hear it.
 But it’s really Riz Ahmed’s performance, visceral, feral, lived-in, that pulls in the viewer, the looming possibility of deafness, frustrated denial, fear, all telegraphed in his owl eyes.

 What was a carefully drawn and quite moving tale of adversity/resilience with a side of graceful surrender is squashed by ambition and fear — Ruben’s as much as the director’s.
-Marder preempts the possibility of maudlin sentimentality and butchering all that happened by copping out and fleeing to Europe to tack on an faux-art film finale.
+Marder preempts the possibility of maudlin sentimentality, and butchering the end, by copping out and fleeing to Europe with a tacked on faux-art film finale.
 Form should not always follow content, better luck next time.

 I couldn’t bring myself to pay $20 to watch this.

 I haven’t actually seen this movie but have heard a lot of talk about Andra Day, who I think is favored to win Best Actress.
 So i was surprised to read that not everyone agrees.
 Hilton Als, in an essay about another film, says she has no center and calls her presence “a series of postures and imitative voice techniques.”
 Should be noted the writer and critic isn’t generally a fan of the director Lee Daniel’s work, as a skewed moralist whose world views reveals “Black people are both power-mad and powerless, and therefore fodder to be pimped out, debased, and manipulated.”